-What Credit Score Do You Need to Buy a House in 2022?
+What Credit Score Is Needed to Buy a House in 2022?

 Conventional loans are the most common loan type.
 On the credit score scale, which ranges from 350-850, conventional loans require a credit score of at least 620.
 Other loan types allow for lower credit score minimums, and some mortgage programs have no credit score requirement whatsoever.

-Minimum Credit Score to Buy a House by Loan Type
+Minimum Credit Score Needed to Buy a House by Loan Type

 Conventional Loan | Credit Score: 620